adato/hearth-web/CONTRIBUTING.md

 could be.
 Any uncertain points will be polished and cleared in future versions of this file.
 Thank you for understanding and for your updates.
 It is greatly appreciated.

-##Branching of Hearth.net Web
+## Branching of Hearth.net Web

 There are three main branches in the project, Each has it's own purpose

 * Production branch (branch named `master`) stores code, that is actually running on our [servers](https://www.hearth.net).
 It is locked for pushes and merges.
 Only pull requests can be merged by maintainers or administrators of the project.
-* Staging branch (branch name `stage`) stores approved changes to the production - see deployment cycle for details, how it is distributed to master branch.
+* Staging branch (branch name `staging`) stores approved changes to the production - see deployment cycle for details, how it is distributed to master branch.
 When contributing any code, this is the branch that serves as source of new branches with contributions.
 [Here](https://stage.hearth.net) you can see the staging version of Hearth.net Web. the API that is responsible to fetch data for staging Hearth.net is running at https://api.stage.hearth.net and the data there do not